This post may contain affiliate links.

 Dining in Port Douglas is made all the better if you can find a restaurant with a good view and the majority of those are at Port Douglas Marina.
-The Port Douglas marina restaurants can serve a delicious dinner of local seafood, a light lunch, bar food or a tasty breakfast with views of the boats.
+The Port Douglas marina restaurants can serve a delicious dinner of local seafood, a light lunch, bar food or a tasty breakfast with views of the water.
 We have a few Port Douglas restaurants to share with you, where you can look at the boats in the Port Douglas Crystalbrook Superyacht Marina, or to the adjacent inlet.
 Our reviews are honest and first-hand, by a Port Douglas local.
+Dining options in Port Douglas are limited by availability in high season, if you can, book everything months in advance.
+Port Douglas is quiet currently (Jan-Feb 2023) and will likely stay quiet through to the Easter school holidays.

 Local regulations prevent all beach-front development, there are no restaurants directly overlooking the beach in Port Douglas, but some food outlets are close to the beach and you’ll be able to hear the waves and see the palm trees from a short distance away.